 Anorexia nervosa (say "an-uh-RECK-see-uh nur-VOH-suh") is an eating disorder that causes a person to eat very little because of an intense fear of gaining weight.
-People who have it refuse to maintain a normal weight and can become dangerously thin.
+People who have it severely restrict their food intake and can become dangerously thin.
 If it goes on for a long time, it can cause serious health problems or even death.

 People who have anorexia often don't see or believe that they have a problem.
 It is usually up to their loved ones to get help for them.
 Early treatment is important.
 The longer this problem goes on, the harder it is to overcome.